moonlight-stream/moonlight-qt/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us address issues in Moonlight
+about: Ask for help on Discord before reporting a bug

 ---
 **READ ME FIRST!**